• Skip to primary navigation

 Pile on the crunch with pangritata

 I’ve made this dish with fresh breadcrumbs, panko, and pre-made grocery store breadcrumbs.
 I’ll be honest, while there was no wrong option here, it was the store-bought breadcrumbs that turned out the best!
 I was a little relieved, because it meant I could keep this recipe that much simpler.
-My go-to breadcrumbs are whole wheat breadcrumbs from Simple Truth Organics.
-They can be found at grocery stores in the Kroger chain.

 Add flavor and nutrition with pine nuts